Epicrex/AnimeFigures/README.md

 # General [^](#Table-Of-Contents)

-|[MyFigureCollection](https://myfigurecollection.net/) is a anime figure collecting community where people share imags of their figures.
+[MyFigureCollection](https://myfigurecollection.net/) is an anime figure collecting community where people share imags of their figures.
 It is also a data base for figures and can help with finding new figures or even aid in avoiding bootlegs.

 # Some Terms [^](#Table-Of-Contents)
 Bootleg